file-format/Products/content/en/word-processing/net/docx/index.md

 <p>DocX is an open source pure.NET library that enables software developers to create and manipulate Word 2007/2010/2013 files, in an easy manner.
-It is a lightweight and very fast API that does not use COM libraries nor does it require Microsoft Office to be installed.
+It is a lightweight and fast API that does not use COM libraries nor does it require Microsoft Office to be installed.
 The DocX API makes it easy to create and manipulate documents.</p>
 <p>The API allows adding headers or footers to word documents.
 It can be the same on all the pages, or can be unique on the first page, or unique for odd or even word document pages.
 The great thing is that it can contain images, hyperlinks and more.</p>
 <p>The API supports several important features such as apply a template to a Word document, modify word documents, join documents, recreate portions from one to another, document protection with or without password, set document margins, set page size, line spacing, indentation, text direction, text alignment, Manage fonts and font sizes, Create sections and many more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}